derechtenap/derechtenap.github.io/README.md

 **Personal Portofilo Website - Build with Bulma and SvelteKit**

+:sparkles: Special thanks to [Josh Collinsworth](https://joshcollinsworth.com/) for providing the very nice and detailed blog post _"[Let's learn SvelteKit by building a static Markdown blog from scratch](https://joshcollinsworth.com/blog/build-static-sveltekit-markdown-blog)"_.
+It helped me a lot to create this page.

 ## Developing

 :heavy_exclamation_mark: Don't forget to install all dependencies using `npm i`.